 A qualifying corporation is a Canadian- or foreign-owned corporation which carries on a film or video production or production services business at a permanent establishment in Ontario, files an Ontario corporate tax return and owns the copyright in the eligible production or contracts directly with the copyright owner to provide production services to an eligible production.

-What Is An Eligible Production?
+1.04 What is an Eligible Production?

 An eligible production must exceed a minimum production cost and must not be in an excluded genre or be a production for which public financial support would be contrary to public policy.
 In addition, a production that receives an Ontario Film and Television Tax Credit is not eligible for an OPSTC.

 The production cost must exceed $1 million (CDN), except in the case of a series consisting of two or more episodes or a pilot for such a series.
 In the case of a series or pilot, the cost for each episode which has a running time less than thirty minutes must exceed $100,000 (CDN) and the cost for episodes with a longer running time must exceed $200,000 (CDN).

 Excluded genres are: news; current events or public affairs programming, or a program that includes weather or market reports; talk shows; productions in respect of a game, questionnaire or contest; a sports event or activity; a gala presentation or awards show; a production that solicits funds; reality television; pornography; advertising or a production produced primarily for industrial, corporate or institutional purposes.

 The OPSTC may only be claimed by a qualifying corporation in respect of an "eligible production".